TechnoMageKOMT/Programming_Notes/JavaScript/Backend/nodejsAndExpress.md

     response.on('data', function(data){
       const weatherData = JSON.parse(data);
-      const temp = weatherData.,main.temp;
+      const temp = weatherData.main.temp;
       console.log(temp)
     })
   })
 })
 ```

 To see the structure of the abject in order to find the required data, copy the `url` in a Google browser and view it with the JSON Viewer Pro extension.
-(NOte: Firefox version is very limited so rather use Google to find the paths to data if needed)
+(Note: Firefox version is very limited so rather use Google to find the paths to data if needed)

 ## Using Express to Render a Website with Live API Data